 Dynamics of Domestic Violence—Recognition, Prevention & Intervention

-Dynamics of Domestic Violence quickly builds from basic understanding to advanced analysis of domestic violence.
-By clarifying the myths, stereotypes, and beliefs particular to our society, we can decrease victim blaming and collusion with perpetrators.
+Dynamics of Domestic Violence covers the basic definition of violence, and starts the conversation of recognizing red flags of unsafe relationships.
+By clarifying the myths, stereotypes and beliefs particular to our society, we can decrease victim blaming and build a violence-free community.

 Samaritan House Services and Volunteer Opportunities